Project

 Actions #7

-Updated by Jeremy Felt about 3 years ago
+Updated by Jeremy Felt over 3 years ago

 I spent a little time checking out Wikimedia's eslint-plugin-no-jquery rules (https://github.com/wikimedia/eslint-plugin-no-jquery) for eslint against the Commons codebase (wp56 branch) to see how things looked.